guilhermemvo/garden/docs/reference/module-template-config.md

     # A list of files to write to the module directory when resolving this module.
 This is useful to automatically
     # generate (and template) any supporting files needed for the module.
     generateFiles:
-      - # POSIX-style filename to read the source file contents from, relative to the path of the BundleTemplate
+      - # POSIX-style filename to read the source file contents from, relative to the path of the module (or the
-        # configuration file.
+        # ModuleTemplate configuration file if one is being applied).
         # This file may contain template strings, much like any other field in the configuration.
         sourcePath:

-        # POSIX-style filename to write the resolved file contents to, relative to the path of the Bundle that
+        # POSIX-style filename to write the resolved file contents to, relative to the path of the module.
-        # references the template.
         #
         # Note that any existing file with the same name will be overwritten.
 If the path contains one or more
         # directories, they will be automatically created if missing.